England route to the final: Potential knock-out opponents for Three Lions at Euro 2024

 If England finish runner-up in group C

-Quarter-final: The route to the final doesn’t get any easier after that, with the winner of Group B or the third placed team in Group A, D, E or F. Group B should be won by one of Spain or Italy, who would in turn be favourites to beat the aforementioned third-placed sides (candidates include Hungary, Poland, Austria, Romania or the Czech Republic).
+Quarter-final: The route to the final doesn’t get any easier after that, with the winner of Group B or the third-placed team in Group A, D, E or F. The Group B winners are Spain, who would in turn be favourites to beat the aforementioned third-placed sides (candidates include Hungary, Poland, Austria, Romania or the Czech Republic).

-Semi-final: The Three Lions semi-final opponents would be either the winner of Group F (most likely Portugal), Group D runner-up (Netherlands are the most likely), Group E runner-up (Belgium) or the third placed team from Group A, B or C (Hungary, Croatia or Serbia respectively).
+Semi-final: The Three Lions semi-final opponents would be either the winner of Group F, Portugal, Group D runner-up (Netherlands are the most likely), Group E runner-up (this could be Belgium) or the third-placed team from Group A, B or C (Hungary, Croatia or Serbia respectively).

 Final: The strongest contender on the opposing route is France.
 This route to the final is certainly far from easy and definitely looks like one England would do best to avoid.